Gold Choice PCMP IIA

 - Grant Status: Complete

 Gold Choice is a behavioral health Medicaid managed care program serving Erie County.
 Approximately 450 Gold Choice patients who receive care through 60 Erie County primary care sites are currently diagnosed with diabetes.
 These individuals are especially vulnerable to diabetes-related complications, as their behavioral health conditions often affect their ability to adhere to medication and self-care regimens.
-To address these needs, Gold Choice developed a program to enhance care and improve outcomes for patients with both diabetes and serious mental illness and/or substance use problems.
+In January 2008, NYSHealth awarded Gold Choice a grant to develop a program to enhance care and improve outcomes for patients with both diabetes and serious mental illness and/or substance use problems.
 The program was designed to (1) use practice enhancement assistants to provide clinical information support to primary care practices serving Gold Choice patients with diabetes and (2) use telephonic nurse care managers to work specifically with this target population.
-The New York State Health Foundation funded this project through its 2007 Setting the Standard: Advancing Best Practices in Diabetes Management request for proposals.
+NYSHealth funded this project through its 2007 Setting the Standard: Advancing Best Practices in Diabetes Management request for proposals.

 Gold Choice set out to accomplish the following goals:

 - Deploy evidence-based American Diabetes Association (ADA) guidelines to primary care providers and patient support staff to improve the management of diabetes among its patients with mental illness and/or substance use conditions;